Category Archives: Notes

 I can’t help but feel Webb’s books are kinda like this (in a good way).

 Realism is so important; staying grounded in reality is critical.
-Operators who go chasing fairy tales of driving higher ARPUs with wacky ideas with no business case or demand from end customers (and generally pushed by vendors, rather than operators) will struggle to remain viable in the future if they pour all their cash into things that won’t see a return.
+Operators who go chasing fairy tales of driving higher ARPUs with wacky ideas with no business case or demand from end customers (and generally pushed by vendors, rather than operators) will struggle to remain viable in the future if they pour all their cash into things that won’t see a return, so I’m looking forward to reading some sane ideas as to how to approach the unnecessary Gs.

 Flash SMS Messages